milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

                         [ring/ring-mock "0.3.2"]]}})
 ```

-and now close all terminals and editors, we will do a fresh start with everything wit our newly created project
+And now close all terminals and editors, we will do a fresh start with everything for our newly created project

-start datomic first with ```bin/transactor dev.properties```
+Start datomic first with ```bin/transactor dev.properties```

-then start the server, go to ```hello-fullstack``` and type ```lein ring headless```
+Then start the server, go to ```hello-fullstack``` and type ```lein ring headless```

-then download npm dependencies with ```npm install```
+Then download npm dependencies with ```npm install```

-then start shadow with ```shadow-cljs watch app```
+Then start shadow with ```shadow-cljs watch app```

-if everything went fine check the page in the browser ```localhost:8700```
+If everything went fine check the page in the browser ```localhost:8700```

-and the cool thing is, since we merged the two project and pointed resources folder to the same folder, the freshly generated shadow-cljs output is also reachable by our compojure server, and since we added a redirect for index.html it can also serve our client-side code like it will do in production
+And the cool thing is, since we merged the two project and pointed resources folder to the same folder, the freshly generated shadow-cljs output is also reachable by our compojure server, and since we added a redirect for index.html it can also serve our client-side code like it will do in production.

-so check out that also at ```localhost:3000```
+So check out that also at ```localhost:3000```

-you should see the same on both addresses
+You should see the same on both addresses.

-cool, now development/project structure/version control improved big time! the only thing left is deployment!!!
+Cool, now development/project structure/version control improved big time! the only thing left is deployment!!!

 ## Deploying to a server

-to deploy to a server first you need a server! :) I recommend [https://www.hetzner.com/cloud](https://www.hetzner.com/cloud), for only 2.96 EUR/month you get a server in the cloud with 2 Gigs of RAM and 20GB of SSD and they seem really professional.
+To deploy to a server first you need a server! :) I recommend [https://www.hetzner.com/cloud](https://www.hetzner.com/cloud), for only 2.96 EUR/month you get a server in the cloud with 2 Gigs of RAM and 20GB of SSD and they seem really professional.

-so sign up for a CX11 clud server
+So sign up for a CX11 clud server.

-select the latest Debian image for it (10.3)
+Select the latest Debian image for it (10.3).

-you should access it with ssh key
+You should access it with ssh key.

-if it is started connect to it via ssh ```ssh root@your.servers.ip.address```
+If it is started connect to it via ssh ```ssh root@your.servers.ip.address```.

-the only thing it needs is Java 8. on Debian 10 it looks like this :
+The only thing it needs is Java 8.
+On Debian 10 it Java 8 install looks like this :

 ```
 sudo apt install apt-transport-https ca-certificates wget dirmngr gnupg software-properties-common